solana-labs/solana/docs/src/running-validator/validator-reqs.md

 In fact, the mainnet-beta validators operated by the team are currently (Mar.
 2021) run on GCE `n2-standard-32` (32 vCPUs, 128 GB memory) instances with 2048 GB SSD for operational convenience.
+If you prefer AWS then (based on tests ran by vendor later on May 2023) `r6a.8xlarge` (32 vCPU, 256 GB memory) instances work well with three EBS gp3 volumes for better perfromance:

+- Root: EBS gp3 100GB, 3K IOPS, 125 MB/s throughput;
+- Accounts volume: EBS gp3 1TB, 5K IOPS, 700 MB/s throughput;
+- Data volume: EBS gp3 10K IOPS, 700 MB/s throughput).

 For other cloud platforms, select instance types with similar specs.